pvillega/S-ESMS/README.md

 * Fixtures: I use a Round robin generation algorithm adapted to scala.
 The algorithm has the same limitations than ESMS when trying to schedule games away/home, it should work well enough for leagues with many teams, may have some issues with smaller leagues

 * TSC: the functionality to create a default team is now a method in the Roster class, which takes the Roster and a given tactic and selects a "best team" (as per TSC in ESMS 2.7.3 specifications)

+# Comments

+Comments have been ported to `Properties` format.
+Unfortunately, due to the nature of Properties files duplicate keys are not allowed.
+Given that we may want multiple strings to describe an event a custom formatting is applied to this file, so it can be easily translated and it also allows for multiple values for an event.

+Keys matching a single value work as normal ( key = value)

+Keys matching multiple values have 2 parts:

+- First part is the key along the number of options for the given key ( key = n)
+- Second part is a list of the key plus a number (1 to n) that lists the multiple options for the key (key.1 = a, key.2 = b, etc)

+The helper class that reads this file will load the values accordingly and return a random one to provide some variety in comments

+# Config

+Configuration has been unified to a single bundle `Config.properties`.
+The keys are similar to the ones in ESMS 2.7.3, adapted to bundle format.

+The configuration has been broken into several classes, each one tackling specific aspects of the configuration.
+In some cases limitations in case classes and the JSON formatter mean some additional classes were required.

+Config values use by default the values in ESMS 2.7.3, and a hardcoded version of these values can be obtained via the method `Config.getDefaultConfig`.

+You can modify the Config bundle to generate different values, or just create your config from scratch by building the corresponding hierarchy of objects or by creating a Config object from a JSON string..

 # Dependencies